ge24892/ge24892.github.io/index.md

 Card Game Implementation

 Card Rendering & UI Design:
 We began by implementing the card component on our OLED.
-Using techniques from Lab 2, we developed a function to draw cards by:
+Using techniques from our in-class Lab 2, we developed a function to draw cards by:

 -Drawing a rectangle to represent the card.

 -Calculating the text placement based on the rectangle’s dimensions and calling a text-drawing function (Outstr) to render the card’s value and suit.

 -Automatically setting the text color according to the suit.

 Card values and suits are stored as characters and integers—with ten represented by a 'T' that the function converts into two digits.
 We defined a specific region on the OLED where cards are drawn.
 The rest of the UI was built using trial and error: drawing rectangles for casino table borders, using a green background to mimic felt, and placing guiding text.

 Screen Flow & Game Logic: